Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ## Third task

+For this task we have list the links encountered in each paper, i did it by first checking the xml and observing how GROBID identified the links, cause some of them were found inside paragraph, others were DOI and others were identified with the tag 'ptr' which belong to the references that have links where the information came from, after realizing this, i used the method 'find_all' from the BeautifulSoup library and obtained the attribute of the tag which contained the url or simply the text in case of the DOI and all of it was written into a file.

-For this task we have list the links encountered in each paper, this is done by the file called 'link.py'
+The code to obtain the .txt that contains the links to each paper is called 'link.py'

 For executing the 'link.py' file:
 ```bash